Skills taxonomies versus skills intelligence tools

 “We’re exploring…how we can use skills to gain a deeper understanding of our organization.
 Instead of functional clusters, there would be workforce and capability clusters, viewing people in terms of the skills they possess.
 We now have the data and capacity to utilize it in such a manner, and it’s a really powerful approach,” concludes Markus Graf, Global Head of Talent.

 In a working world where reaction times are the determining factor that decides which businesses thrive and which barely survive, every organization is vying to outpace the competition.
-Rather than sticking with a skills taxonomy that will inevitably become out of date, leading companies like Novartis are turning to skills intelligence tools to stay one step ahead.
+Rather than sticking with a skills taxonomy that will inevitably become out of date, leading companies like Novartis are turning to skills intelligence systems to stay one step ahead.